 - 1) Work in wet or damp work locations (i.e., areas surrounded or near water or other liquids) should not be performed unless it is absolutely critical. - 2) Electrical work should be postponed until the liquid can be cleaned up.
-If the work cannot be avoided, the Electrical Supervisor responsible for the task, prior to performing the work must grant approval. - 3) Every attempt should be made to provide an insulated workspace if the work must be performed. - 4) The following special precautions must be incorporated while performing work in damp locations: - a) Only use electrical cords that have listed Ground Fault Circuit Interrupter (GFCIs) protective devices; - b) Place a dry barrier over any wet or damp work surface; - c) Remove standing water before beginning work.
+If the work cannot be avoided, the Electrical Supervisor responsible for the task must grant approval to complete the work. - 3) Every attempt should be made to provide an insulated workspace if the work must be performed. - 4) The following special precautions must be incorporated while performing work in damp locations: - a) Only use electrical cords that have listed Ground Fault Circuit Interrupter (GFCIs) protective devices; - b) Place a dry barrier over any wet or damp work surface; - c) Remove standing water before beginning work.
 Work is prohibited in areas where there is standing water; - d) Do not use electrical extension cords in wet or damp locations; and - e) Keep electrical cords away from standing water.